Universal Weil module: The metaplectic group over

 and the group $\widetilde{\textup{Sp}}_{\psi^\mathcal{A},V_A^\mathcal{A}}^\mathcal{A}(W)$ contains the reduced metaplectic group $\widehat{\textup{Sp}}_{\psi^\mathbb{C},V_A^\mathbb{C}}^\mathbb{C}(W)$, that is the derived group of the metaplectic group.

-When $F$ is local non archimedean, this is the unique subgroup of the metaplectic group fitting into the exact sequence:
+When $F$ is local non-archimedean, this is the unique subgroup of the metaplectic group fitting into the exact sequence:

-Besides this reduced metaplectic group is open in the metatplectic group, so the claim follows because the metaplectic group over $\mathcal{A}$ contains it.
-When $F$ is finite, the topology can just be ignored as these groups are finite and endowed with the discrete topolgy. \end{proof}
+Furthermore this reduced metaplectic group is open in the metatplectic group, so the claim follows because the metaplectic group over $\mathcal{A}$ contains it.
+When $F$ is finite, the topology can just be ignored as these groups are finite and have discrete topolgy. \end{proof}